IBM-Cloud/docs/admin/softlayerlink.md

 After you have linked your accounts, the **Go to {{site.data.keyword.Bluemix_notm}}** link is available in the SoftLayer global header.
 Clicking this link takes you to the {{site.data.keyword.Bluemix_notm}} login page.
 In addition, the **SoftLayer** link is now available in the {{site.data.keyword.Bluemix_notm}} header.
 Clicking the link takes you to the home page of the {{site.data.keyword.slportal}} in a new window.

+{{site.data.keyword.Bluemix_notm}} infrastructure offerings are connected to a three-tiered network, segmenting public, private, and management traffic.
+Infrastructure on a customer's {{site.data.keyword.Bluemix_notm}} account might transfer data between one another across the private network at no cost.
+Infrastructure offerings, such as bare metal servers, virtual servers, and cloud storage, connect to other applications and services in the {{site.data.keyword.Bluemix_notm}} catalog, such as Watson services, containers, or runtimes, across the public network.
+Data transfer between those two types of offerings is metered and charged at standard public network bandwidth rates.

 ## Credits for {{site.data.keyword.Bluemix_notm}} usage when accounts are linked
 {: #slcredit}